 Wing Dibble Drag and Low Post Pass is a great way to clear out a side and enter ball to low post from the wing

-Elbow High Post and run Laker Cuts for give and goes and back-doors is another set play to get activity and all three players involved
+Elbow High Post entry pass and run Laker Cuts for give and goes and back-door passing to get activity and all three players involved

 Motion Offense: Running pass and screen away's is a great to get players open and getting defenders out of position.

-Ball Screens: 3 On 3 is more of a 2 man game then anything else.
-Setting a Ball Screen & Rolls and Pops creates a continuous 2 man offense.
+Ball Screens: Run a 2 man game with a Ball Screen with Rolls and Pops creates a continuous 2 man offense with 3rd player rebounding weak side.

 Dribble-Ats Back Doors, Dribble-At Ball Screens and Dribble-At Hand Offs are great ways to make defenses over commit and create advantages.

-Pass and move: basket cut, back door cut, screen away, ball screen, cut to post
+Pass and move: basket cut, back door cut, away screen, ball screen, cut to post

 Draw the extra defender